Enos Michael House

-in Fremont, Steuben County, Indiana.
+in Fremont, Indiana.
 It was built in 1848, and is a 2 1/2-story, rectangular, five bay, Greek Revival style frame dwelling.
 It sits on a cut stone foundation and has a side gable roof.
 A rear addition was built about 1920.
 It features a recently added one-bay, central entrance portico.

 It was listed on the National Register of Historic Places in 1982.